gumyr/build123d/docs/introductory_examples.rst

 8. Polylines
 ---------------------------------------------------

-:class:`~objects_line.Polyline` allows creating a shape from a large number of chained points connected by lines.
-This example uses a polyline to create one half of an i-beam shape, which is :class:`~operations_generic.mirror` ed to create the final profile.
+:class:`~objects_curve.Polyline` allows creating a shape from a large number of chained points connected by lines.
+This example uses a polyline to create one half of an i-beam shape, which is :meth:`~operations_generic.mirror` ed to create the final profile.

 .. image:: assets/general_ex8.svg